-Stir-Fried Broccolini with Oyster Sauce would be perfect for a side dish for any phase of the South Beach Diet.
+Stir-Fried Broccolini would be great for low-carb or Keto diets, and this is also perfect for a side dish for any phase of the original South Beach Diet.
 (Oyster sauce does contain a small amount of sugar, but you’re only eating the small amount of sauce that sticks to the broccolini and divided over 4 servings it’s not a huge amount of sugar.)
-This would also be great for other low-carb diet plans.

 Find More Recipes Like This One:

 Use Side Dishes to find more veggie side dishes or Stir-Fry to find more stir fry recipes.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.

 This Stir-Fried Broccolini was first posted in 2006!
 Photos were updated in 2014, and the recipe was updated with more information in 2022.